SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 #### Specifying a WHERE Condition in READ TABLE Statements

 - The syntax `READ TABLE ...
 WHERE ...` searches for the first line that matches a `WHERE` condition.
-- The value of `sy-tabix` is set when a line is found, while `sy-subrc` are set to either 0 or 4.
+- The value of `sy-tabix` is set when a line is found, while `sy-subrc` is set to either 0 or 4.
 - The `WHERE` condition can use comparison and predicate expressions (see the code snippet comments below for examples).
 - Syntax options:
   - The read result must be specified before the `WHERE` condition.